SyncNet: correlating objective for time delay estimation in audio signals: Abstract

 \section{Abstract}

-This paper addresses the task of performing robust and reliable time-delay estimation in audio-signals in noisy and reverberating environments.
-In contrast to the popular signal processing based methods, this paper proposes machine learning based method, i.e., a semi-causal convolutional neural network consisting of a set of causal and anti-causal layers with a novel correlation-based objective function.
-The causality in the network ensures non-leakage of representations from future time-intervals and the proposed loss function makes the network generate sequences with high correlation at the actual time delay.
-The proposed approach is also intrinsically interpretable as it does not lose time information.
-Even a shallow convolution network is able to capture local patterns in sequences, while also correlating them globally.
-SyncNet outperforms other classical approaches in estimating mutual time delays for different types of audio signals including pulse, speech and musical beats.
+This study addresses the task of performing robust and reliable time-delay estimation in signals in noisy and reverberating environments.
+In contrast to the popular signal processing based methods, this paper proposes to transform the input signals using a deep neural network into another pair of sequences which show high cross correlation at the actual time delay.
+This is achieved with the help of a novel correlation function based objective function for training the network.
+The proposed approach is also intrinsically interpretable as it does not lose temporal information.
+Experimental evaluations are performed for estimating mutual time delays for different types of audio signals such as pulse, speech and musical beats.
+SyncNet outperforms other classical approaches, such as GCC-PHAT, and some other learning based approaches.